Multiple Sclerosis (MS): Symptoms, Support, and Options

 Linda Elsegood, Founder of the LDN Research Trust

-At Town & Country Compounding we do the best to work with the patient and the practitioner to offer other options for patients.
+At Town & Country Compounding we do our best to work with the patient and the practitioner to offer other options for patients.

 Multiple Sclerosis

-Multiple sclerosis (MS) is a disease of the brain and spinal cord in which the body’s immune system attacks its own tissues (an autoimmune disease) that affects more than 400,000 Americans.
-With MS, the immune systems mistakes the protective covering on the nerve fibers (myelin sheath) as a foreign invader and therefore attacks it.
-An over-active immune response and inflammation leads to lesions in the brain and spinal cord.
+Multiple sclerosis (MS) is a disease of the brain and spinal cord in which the body’s immune system attacks its own tissues (an autoimmune disease).
+With MS, the immune system mistakes the protective covering on nerve fibers (the myelin sheath) as a foreign invader and attacks it.
+This overactive immune response and inflammation can lead to lesions in the brain and spinal cord.

-Common Symptoms of MS: numbness, pain, tingling, vision problems, the feeling of brain “fogginess,” spasticity and tightness, imbalance, extreme fatigue, depression and numbness or tingling in the extremities, among other issues.
-Some patients may develop problems walking and my need assistance.
+Numbness, pain, tingling, vision problems, the feeling of brain “fogginess,” spasticity and tightness, imbalance, extreme fatigue, depression, and numbness or tingling in the extremities, among other issues.
+Some patients may develop problems walking and may need assistance.

-MS can also frequently cause forgetfulness or difficulty concentrating as well as problems with bladder and bowel functions (More Information).
+MS can also frequently cause forgetfulness or difficulty concentrating as well as problems with bladder and bowel function.
+More information.
 The changes that MS brings can be life-altering, affecting both quality of life and relationships with others.

 There is a different kind of hope for patients with Low Dose Naltrexone.
-Town and Country can help with any questions you may have or talk to your doctor.
+Town & Country can help with any questions you may have or help you talk to your doctor.

 Low Dose Naltrexone (LDN) Titration Kit Using Oral Capsules

-When smaller doses such as microgram dosing is necessary, sometimes a liquid dosage form is desirable for easier titration for the doctor and patient.
-However, customized microgram strength capsules are also available.
+When smaller doses (microgram dosing) are necessary, a liquid dosage form can be desirable for easier titration.
+Customized microgram-strength capsules are also available.

 Low Dose Naltrexone (LDN) FAQ

 It’s important to ask questions when researching medications, especially when it comes to pain relief.
 Many individuals looking for alternatives to addictive opioids have found Low Dose Naltrexone (LDN) can be the solution.
-Town & Country Compounding’s John Herr, RPh., has become a national expert by studying and connecting with global experts in LDN, and has helped a vast amount of patients get through chronic pain.
-Contact Town & Country Compounding to get more info.
+Town & Country Compounding’s John Herr, RPh., has become a national expert by studying and connecting with global experts in LDN, and has helped many patients through chronic pain.
+Contact Town & Country Compounding for more info.

 After years of battling with the onslaught of her husband’s Multiple Sclerosis, Mary found a doctor in New York City, Dr. Bernard Bihari.
-People were claiming that Dr. Bihari knew how to stop every type of MS from progressing and could also help patients with various autoimmune disorders by using LDN.
-LDN worked for Mary’s husband’s MS and also for her uncle’s Parkinson’s.
-They felt it stopped the disease from progressing.
-Interesting book!
+People claimed Dr. Bihari knew how to stop different types of MS from progressing and could help various autoimmune disorders using LDN.
+LDN worked for Mary’s husband’s MS and also for her uncle’s Parkinson’s—and they felt it stopped the disease from progressing.

 Check out the book here!